What to wear

 You will have to walk to the front of the Cathedral and back during the ceremony and there are some steps you will need to climb to get on and off the platform.
 We therefore recommend that you wear suitable footwear.

 Please note: The University reserves the right to refuse to allow a student to graduate in person.
-If you are deemed to be unsuitably dressed (including failure to wear academic dress), your name may not be called out and you may not be permitted to take part in the ceremony.
+If you are deemed to be unsuitably dressed, your name may not be called out and you may not be permitted to take part in the ceremony.